Vidisha: Transport

-Vidisha is a railway station on the Delhi-Chennai, Delhi-Mumbai main line of the Central Railway, at a distance of 54 km from Bhopal, the capital of Madhya Pradesh.
+Vidisha railway station is a railway station on the Delhi-Chennai, Delhi-Mumbai main line of the Central Railway, at a distance of 54 km from Bhopal, the capital of Madhya Pradesh.
 Sanchi on the Jhansi-Itarsi section of the West Central Railway and Bhopal to Bina triple electrified broad gauge lines, from Bina to Katni double electrified Lines, Vidisha 102 km from Bina, and Vidisha, 9 km from Sanchi, are more convenient.
 Vidisha is also well-connected by road.

 Education

-Vidisha is well known for its educational institutions.
-Many of the primary and secondary schools are affiliated with the M.P.
-Board.
+Vidisha has many primary and secondary schools affiliated with the Madhya Pradesh Board of Secondary Education.
 Some schools choose to be affiliated with Central Board of Secondary Education (CBSE).

-There is a Grant-in-Aid Autonomous College called Samrat Ashok Technological Institute.
+There is a Grant-in-Aid Autonomous College called Samrat Ashok Technological Institute (SATI).

-Atal Bihari Vajpayee Government Medical College, Vidisha is a medical college in Vidisha.
+Atal Bihari Vajpayee Government Medical College, a medical college located in Vidisha.
 It became functional in 2018 and received its first batch of students in the same year.
 The number of students admitted in 2018 was 150 whereas in 2019 the intake was increased to 180.
 Students are admitted to the college through NEET-UG examination.

+There are many more Schools and Colleges in Vidisha: